 Yet back to the convergence and changing needs in the scope of facility optimization and IoT.

-Just as is the case in information management where silos still thrive (even in areas where silos should be done with by now in the scope of compliance with the EU GDPR level of personal data), systems which essentially all are information systems as well (think about PLC, SCADA systems, manufacturing execution systems and ERP in a factory context, for example), across all areas of industry are changing and converging with some simply poised to become part of more comprehensive ones, driven by IoT – and ultimately disappear as separate categories, becoming nothing more than components, modules and part of new solutions, whereby we, among others, have the rise of Intelligent ERP in mind.
+Just as is the case in information management where silos still thrive, systems which essentially all are information systems as well (think about PLC, SCADA systems, manufacturing execution systems and ERP in a factory context, for example), across all areas of industry are changing and converging with some simply poised to become part of more comprehensive ones, driven by IoT – and ultimately disappear as separate categories, becoming nothing more than components, modules and part of new solutions, whereby we, among others, have the rise of Intelligent ERP in mind.

 And, just as is the case with those just mentioned systems in a manufacturing context, systems for facility management and facility optimization are de facto often still siloed too, again with some vendors seeing where it is all heading, connecting the dots and moving towards an IoT-enabled integrated approach, adapted to a reality of as-a-service evolutions.